saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 ## configure both servers via ansible

 I use ansible to configure the servers: oracle and grid users, linux groups, linux parameters, etc..
-I have an ansible role called oracle-grid which I include a playbook.
-It is in my github project ansible, so the project must be cloned and a playbook must be created that includes the role oracle-grid
+I have an ansible role called oracle-grid which I will include in a playbook and then run the playbook against both servers.
+The role is in my github project ansible, so the project must be cloned and a playbook must be created that includes the role oracle-grid

 ```bash
 git clone https://github.com/saule1508/ansible.git